lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

-# Amazon E-Book Sales Performance Analysis
+# Amazon E-Book Sales Performance Analysis: Kindle Unlimited vs. Unrestricted Access

 In 1994, the world's largest online retailer began as a small online bookstore in a Washington garage.
 I am of course talking about **Amazon,** which is so often cited in modern discussions surrounding business and e-commerce.